ThinkDataEd/curriculum/docs/unit2/practicum1.md

 ##***<u>Practicum: The Summaries</u>***

 ###**Objective:**
 Students will engage in their first statistical investigation using the Data Cycle.
-They will pose a statistical investigative question based on a dataset from a Participatory Sensing campaign, analyze, and interpret the data.
+They will pose a statistical question based on a dataset from a Participatory Sensing campaign, analyze, and interpret the data.

 ###**Materials:**
 1. The Summaries Practicum ([LMR_U2_Practicum_The_Summaries](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 2_v_6.0/LMR_U2_Practicum_The_Summaries.pdf))

-    **<u>Note to Teacher</u>**: Before assigning the practicum to your students, engage the class in a discussion about the sample statistical investigative questions below.
+    **<u>Note to Teacher</u>**: Before assigning the practicum to your students, engage the class in a discussion about the sample statistical questions below.
 Guide the discussion so that students identify not only the groups being compared in each question, but also what is being compared about the groups.
 Remind them of the Data Cycle from [Unit 1](../unit1/overview.md).

     <center><img src="../../img/2xp0a.png" width="300" height="400" class="center"></center>

-Using the *Food Habits* campaign data or *Personality Color* survey data, develop a new statistical investigative question that compares two or more groups.
-Some sample statistical investigative questions (about other datasets) are below:
+Using the *Food Habits* campaign data or *Personality Color* survey data, develop a new statistical question that compares two or more groups.
+Some sample statistical questions (about other datasets) are below:

 * Which gender shows a bigger range in age, male or female Oscar winners?